tsumansapkota/tsumansapkota.github.io/_posts/2019-10-02-Linear-Regression.md

 ### Linear Regression using Linear Algebra

-We can formulate the linear equation in terms of matrices.
-Equation of lines and planes can be represented as below,
+We can formulate the [system of linear equations](https://en.wikipedia.org/wiki/System_of_linear_equations#Matrix_equation) in terms of matrices (and/or vectors).
+Equation of line or plane can be represented as below,

 $$\textbf{Y} = \textbf{X .
 W} \tag{6}$$